so-rose/openlut/README.md

 What About OpenColorIO?
 Why does this exist?
 ------
-OpenColorIO is a wonderful library, but seems geared towards managing the complexity of many larger applications in a greater pipeline. openlut is more simple; it doesn't care about the big picture - you simply read in images, transform them, then output them. openlut also focuses greatly on the "how" of these transformations with tools that eg. create or resize LUTs, things missing in OCIO.
+OpenColorIO is a wonderful library, but seems geared towards managing the complexity of many larger applications in a greater pipeline. openlut is more simple; it doesn't care about the big picture - you just do consistent operations on images. openlut also has tools to deal with these building blocks, unlike OCIO - resizing LUTs, etc. .

-Since it's a library, though, it's perfectly feasable (if not easy) to build such a greater pipeline based on openlut's simple color transformations.
+Indeed, OCIO is just a system these basic operations using LUTs - in somewhat unintuitive ways, in my opinion.
+You could setup a similar system using openlut's toolkit.

 Installation